lelouvincx-com/coaching-ngocyen99tb/docs/olist/2-missions/level-2.md

 ---

-## Task 2.1: Data request from Sales
+## Problem 2.1: Data request from Sales

 You receive the following email from Sofia, the Regional Sales Manager.